clearpath-docs/boxer-sphinx-tutorials/doc/BoxerStartup.rst

 Adding URDF
 -----------

-There are two possible approaches to augmenting Moose's URDF.
+There are two possible approaches to augmenting Boxer's URDF.
 The first is that you may simply set the ``MOOSE_URDF_EXTRAS`` environment variable in ``/etc/ros/setup.bash``.
-By default, it points to an empty dummy file, but you can point it to a file of additional links and joints which you would like mixed into Moose's URDF (via xacro) at runtime.
+By default, it points to an empty dummy file, but you can point it to a file of additional links and joints which you would like mixed into Boxer's URDF (via xacro) at runtime.

-The second, more sophisticated way to modify the URDF is to create a *new* package for your own robot, and build your own URDF which wraps the one provided by :roswiki:`moose_description`.
+The second, more sophisticated way to modify the URDF is to create a *new* package for your own robot, and build your own URDF which wraps the one provided by :roswiki:`boxer_description`.